-Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe is safe and hypoallergenic.
-TO make things even more confusing or difficult to understand or compare from one diaper to another is the terminology that each manufacturer uses.
-We would like to include information on dyes in the information we supply for choosing diapers, however, we are finding it very difficult to do so.
+Other diaper companies, like BAMBO and Honest Diapers, use dye pigments that do not contain heavy metals, which they believe are safe and hypoallergenic.
+To make things even more confusing or difficult to understand or compare from one diaper to another is the terminology that each manufacturer uses.
+We would like to include information on dyes in our review for choosing diapers, however, we are finding it very difficult to do so.
 With words like dye, disperse dye, pigments, colorants, and inks floating around (depending on which diaper you are reviewing) it became difficult to understand.
 When we tried to delve deeper to sort it out, we found even more confusing information.

 There seems to be no clear or consistent use of any of the words.
 What one manufacturer calls a pigment, might be called a colorant by another.
 With no agreed-upon definitions or governing body to regulate the use of the words, it is hard to say what is in each diaper.
-What we found were some diapers that said dye-free had obvious colored portions.
-When we looked at their websites for more information we found the words pigments, inks, and colorants to describe the colored portions.
+What we found were some diapers that said dye-free had obvious prints.
+When we looked at their websites for more information, we found the words pigments, inks, and colorants to describe the prints.

 Fear of Phthalates

-If you already read our article, Are Plastics Safe for Baby Bottles, you may know that phthalates are a plastic ingredient of concern in baby bottles.
-But, they may also be in your baby's diaper.
+If you already read our article, Are Plastics Safe for Baby Bottles, you may know that phthalates are a plastic ingredient of concern.
+And, they may also be in your baby's diaper.
 Phthalates are mainly plasticizers, or "substances added to plastics to increase their flexibility, transparency, durability, and longevity."
-They are generally used to soften plastic, for example in making a soft vinyl, and are also commonly added to lotions and shampoos.
+They are commonly used to soften plastic, for example in making a soft vinyl, and are also commonly added to lotions and shampoos.
 In some disposable diapers, phthalates may be used as part of the process to create a waterproof outer liner.
 Phthalates are not tightly chemically bonded to the plastic, and as noted in the Pediatrics paper cited below, "are therefore continuously released into the air or through leaching into liquids."